openxtra/openxtra.github.io/_articles/wpa-vs-wep.md

 ---
-title: WPA vs WEP: How your Choice Affects your Wireless Network Security
+title: "WPA vs WEP: How your Choice Affects your Wireless Network Security"
 permalink: wpa-vs-wep.html
 layout: page
 description: An exploration of the reasons why WPA provides stronger wireless security than WEP in your wireless network.